|

 Interactive Activities

 Playing fun games is a fantastic way to interact with your child and motivate them to speak.
-Games like pretend play and interactive encourages children to practice their speech in a creative and relaxed environment.
+Games like pretend play and interactive play encourage children to practice their speech in a creative and relaxed environment.

 Best Toys for Speech Delay in Toddlers